 London is set to host its annual Chinese New Year celebrations next month.

-The capital holds one of the biggest Chinese New Year parties outside of Asia and will host a number of events ideal for those staying in central London hotels.
+The capital holds one of the biggest Chinese New Year parties outside of Asia and will host a number of events ideal for those staying in london boutique hotels.

 In 2013, the Year of the Snake will begin at 10.15am on February 10th, according to the lunar and solar calendars.